 The Tiny Environment Killer with a Big Impact & How to Ditch It

 If you care about the environment, you know that there’s one extra-offensive phrase in eco-circles: single-use.
 Anything that’s designed to be used once before it’s disposed of is inherently terrible for the environment, whether it’s a paper coffee cup, a disposable diaper or a paper napkin.
-However, plastic waste is particularly problematic because 1) 91% of all plastic waste has never been recycled 2) over 40% of plastic is used just ONE time and 3) more than 3/4 of all plastic has been allowed to accumulate in landfills, or worse, the natural environment.
+However, plastic waste is particularly problematic because 1) 91% of all plastic waste has never been recycled 2) over 40% of plastic is used just ONE time and 3) scientists believe 8.8 MILLION tons of plastic ends up in the ocean every year.

 There is one single-use plastic item that used to fly under the radar & cause some serious damage to our beautiful planet: straws.
 In 2018, a statistic revealed that 500 million plastic straws are used every day, for an average of 20 minutes each.
 Although, small in and of themselves, straws have a huge impact on our planet, especially on marine life.
 Over time, many people and places have started to take a stance on straws.
 Some think it’s silly to bother with such a tiny item because there are items like plastic bags and water bottles also filling up our oceans and landfills.
 However, the fight against straws is just a step in a marathon of fighting plastic pollution.
 People don’t just wake up and run marathons, they train each day.